 Mayhaw Harvest Time

-Mayhaws are small tree with rounded canopies that grow wild in the East and Southeast parts of the United States.
+Mayhaws are small trees with rounded canopies that grow wild in the East and Southeast parts of the United States.
 The mayhaw fruit typically appears on the trees in May.
 Fruits are the size of cherries and the shape of crabapples, usually colored pink or red.
 The fruit is edible but not very good eaten right from the tree.
 However, it makes delicious jellies, jams, desserts and even wine.

 These days the trees are being cultivated for the mayhaw harvest.
-Each tree yields a different amount of fruit, but some produce as much as 100 gallons in a single year.
+Each tree yields a different amount of fruit, but some produce as much as 100 gallons (378 L.) in a single year.
 If you have mayhaws and want to start harvesting mayhaw fruit, you’ll have many options of how to proceed.

 When to Pick Mayhaws